ale-knk/bike-rental-demand-pred/README.md

 Welcome to my professional portfolio project in the fields of Artificial Intelligence, Data Science and Software Engineering.
 This repository focuses on predicting bicycle rental demand in an urban setting.
 The goal is to establish a solid foundation for training predictive models that can anticipate bike rental needs.

-The primary aim isn't to create the most advanced model possible—which would entail long training times and high computational costs—but to develop a versatile software interface.
+The primary aim isn't to create the most accurable model -wich would entail long training times and high computational costs—but to develop a versatile software interface.
 This interface is packaged as a Python package, featuring a suite of classes, functions, and command-line tools that simplify the model training process.

 Considering the sequential nature of the bike rental data and the substantial advancements brought by Transformer-based architectures in AI, this project employs Transformer models to effectively predict rental demand.